greyshell/python_programming/README.md

 # Pen-Test
 [+] greyEnum.py: A multi-threaded scanner and enumerator.
 It quickly finds out all TCP open ports through asynchronous stateless unicornscan then feeds its result to nmap for service fingerprinting.
-Finally based on the identified services and open ports, it extracts juicy information.
+Finally based on the identified services and open ports, it extracts juicy information and helps to find out possible the attack vectors.

 [+] lightPortScanner.py: A TCP scanner written in python.
 During scanning, it uses nmap's top 1000 TCP ports.